 In December 2022, the Company entered into an Option and License Agreement ("the Collaboration Agreement") with UCB Biopharma SRL ("UCB") for the discovery of small molecule therapeutics as potential treatments of KCNT1-related epilepsies.
 Under the terms of the Collaboration Agreement, the Company has agreed to perform general biology-related research services as part of a mutually agreed upon research plan in exchange for a \$5.0 million upfront payment.
 In addition, the Company provided UCB an exclusive option to in-license global development and commercialization rights to any resulting KCNT1 small molecule development candidate identified as part of the research plan.
-If UCB exercises its option to in-license global development and commercialization Agreement, manufacturing and commercialization responsibilities and costs.
+If UCB exercises its option to in-license global development and commercialization rights, the Collaboration Agreement stipulates that UCB will assume research, development, manufacturing and commercialization responsibilities and costs.
 Under the terms of the Collaboration Agreement, the Company will be eligible to receive an option fee and future success-based development and commercialization milestone payments, totaling up to \$98.5 million, in addition to tiered royalties on net sales of any resulting products from the Collaboration Agreement.